What Is Cash To Close?

 - Deposits and credits: If you’ve already put down money for a down payment with your lender or paid closing costs, you may see a deduction in your cash to close.
 Any seller or lender credits you have will also be deducted from your cash to close.
 Remember to keep careful records so you can discuss any discrepancies with your lender.

 Where Can You Find The Amount Owed At Closing?

 Your Closing Disclosure itemizes your closing costs, telling you exactly how much you owe for each fee or charge.
-Your cash to close amount is usually higher than your total closing costs because it includes your down payment.
+Your cash-to-close amount is usually higher than your total closing costs because it includes your down payment.

 How Can You Pay Your Cash To Close?

 A certified check tells the lender you have enough money in your account to cover the cost.
-When you request a certified check from your local bank or credit union, they’ll make sure you have all the needed funds in your account and will sign on your check.
+When you request a certified check from your local bank or credit union, they’ll make sure you have all the necessary funds in your account and will sign on your check.
 Finally, the bank locks the amount in your account until the lender cashes the check.

 Most banks use a service called Society for Worldwide Interbank Financial Telecommunication (SWIFT) to complete wire transfers.
 Ask your mortgage lender for their SWIFT address so you know where to send your funds.

 Though your lender may accept actual cash during your closing, it’s not a recommended payment method.
 Using paper money to pay for your closing may set off questions about where the money came from.
-Some title companies and mortgage providers have even banned cash payments during closing.
+Some title companies and mortgage providers have banned cash payments during closing.